Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A home air purifier for mold, pollen, dust, smoke, and spores can be extremely effective at improving indoor air quality, but only if used properly and in conjunction with other steps to improve your home’s air.

 Various HEPA filter classes are available, but typically United States HEPA filters adhere to a Department of Energy standard specifying the requirement to remove at least 99.97% of airborne particles with a radius of 0.15 micrometers.
 A common marketing term called “True HEPA,” is meant to signify that the filter has indeed passed regulatory requirements and is an actual HEPA filter.

-Some brands may market its filters as “99% HEPA,” or “HEPA-style” and these should be avoided as they haven’t met adsorbtion requirements specified by the government standard.
-Another efficiency scale to look for is called the Minimum Efficiency Reporting Value (MERV), and measures the overall ability of a filter to remove particulates from the medium it’s treating.
-The scale ranges from 1 to 20, with the higher ratings indicating better performance.
+Some brands may market their filters as “99% HEPA,” or “HEPA-style” and these should be avoided as they haven’t met adsorption requirements specified by the government standard.
+Another efficiency scale to look for is called the Minimum Efficiency Reporting Value (MERV), which measures the overall ability of a filter to remove particulates from the medium it’s treating.
+The scale ranges from 1 to 20, with higher ratings indicating better performance.

 Most portable air purifier filters have a MERV rating between five and eight, while outstanding home purification systems fall somewhere between nine and twelve.
 Anything over a MERV of twelve is usually meant for industrial applications.

 HEPA filters use specialty interlaced fibers, designed in a way that maximizes surface area to adsorb the most contaminants possible with the smallest footprint.
-A differential pressure across the filter ensures that airflow is uni-directional, pulling contaminated air into one side and pushing purified air out of the other.
+Differential pressure across the filter ensures that airflow is uni-directional, pulling contaminated air into one side and pushing purified air out of the other.